patrick-leung/aws-lambda-sap-odp-extractor/README.md

 ```bash
 cdk deploy
 ```
-8. Once the stack is deployed successfully, go to Secrets Manager and update the SAP user ID and password for connecting to the backend SAP application and pull data using OData/ODP.
-You can get the secrets manager ARN from the output of the CDK output or CloudFormation output
+8. Once the stack is deployed successfully.

 ### Testing